secretstartups/handbook/customer-success/professional-services-engineering/partner-collaboration/index.html.md

 GitLab professional services is building out a means to field and respond to help desk questions from the channel partners who are not subcontracted with us (Jan 2021).
 More details to come as this process gets created.

 ## Partner Indirect Collaboration Guidelines
-- artners (Indirect) (both flavors) should have access to any subgroup or project under [global practice development](https://gitlab.com/gitlab-com/customer-success/professional-services-group/global-practice-development)
+- Partners (Indirect) (both flavors) should have access to any subgroup or project under [global practice development](https://gitlab.com/gitlab-com/customer-success/professional-services-group/global-practice-development)
 - PSEs should be maintainers responsible for MR approval and Merging new code from other PSEs and Partners (Indirect)
 - Code reviews should happen on all merge requests
 - Access to customer and PS specific Slack channels.